qasimk02/Sercuit-IOT-Based-Industry-Protection-System/README.md

 </p>

 ## Contributing
-We welcome contributions to Project Name!
+We welcome contributions to Sercuit!
 To contribute, follow these steps:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b my-feature-branch`
+2. Create a new branch: `git checkout -b feature/[feature-name]`
 3. Make your changes and commit them: `git commit -m "Add new feature"`
-4. Push to the branch: `git push origin my-feature-branch`
+4. Push to the branch: `git push origin feature/[feature-name]`
-5. Submit a pull request to the `main` branch.
+5. Submit a pull request to the `develop` branch.

 ---

 <p align="center">
-  Made with ❤️ by <a href="https://github.com/qasimk02">Mohammad Qasim</a> and <a href="https://github.com/Sudesh22">Sudesh Manjrekar</a>. | Powered by Flask and React.
+  Made with ❤️ by <a href="https://github.com/qasimk02">Mohammad Qasim</a> and <a href="https://github.com/Sudesh22">Sudesh Manjrekar</a> | Powered by Flask and React.
 </p>